austin-hoover/blog_old/_posts/2022-03-22-arguing_about_gods_3b.md

 <p>(I am not sure exactly what is meant by the last line.)
 Thus, the cause would have to, in some way, “support” the chain such that if the cause did not exist, the chain would not exist.
 This is confusing and deserves more thought.</p>
 <h2 id="2.-Weaker-explanatory-principles">2.
 Weaker explanatory principles<a class="anchor-link" href="#2.-Weaker-explanatory-principles"> </a></h2><p>Pruss &amp; Rasmussen utilize a more modest explanatory principle to argue for the existence of a necessary being in their book <em>Necessary Existence</em>.
 They start with the traditional argument from contingency {% cite PrussRasmussen2018 %}.</p>
 <ol>
-<li>Explanatory principle:For any contingent concrete things, there is an explanation of the fact that those things exist.
-2. Considering all the contingent concrete things that exist, if there is an explanation of the fact that those things exist, then there is a necessary concrete thing.</li>
+<li>For any contingent concrete things, there is an explanation of the fact that those things exist. </li>
+<li>Considering all the contingent concrete things that exist, if there is an explanation of the fact that those things exist, then there is a necessary concrete thing.</li>
 <li>(Therefore) There is a necessary concrete being.</li>
 </ol>
 <p>Here, “concrete” means “possibly causes something”, i.e., not an abstract object like the number two.
 This explanatory principle is not as strong as the PSR because it is restricted to facts about existence, so it is not affected by, say, the possibility of unexplained free actions.{% fn 7 %}</p>
-<p>The authors note a few strengths of this argument: it is defensible against traditional objections from Hume {% cite Hume1779 %} and Kant {% cite Kant1787 %}, it is adaptable to a variety of metaphysical frameworks, and the basic reasoning behind the argument is simple and intuitive {% cite PrussRasmussen2018 %}.
+<p>The authors note a few strengths of this argument:it is defensible against traditional objections from Hume {% cite Hume1779 %} and Kant {% cite Kant1787 %}, it is adaptable to a variety of metaphysical frameworks, and the basic reasoning behind the argument is simple and intuitive {% cite PrussRasmussen2018 %}.
 The authors also note a few weaknesses of the argument: it does not allow explanatory loops, it does not allow completely internal explanations, and it does not allow any exceptions to the explanatory principle.
 This last weakness is the most concerning due to the possibility of chancy events.
-Although indeterministic/statistical explanations are on the table, some people may not think that these are adequate explanations and will insist that, if there are chancy events, chancy events are unexplained.</p>
+Although indeterministic/statistical explanations are on the table, some people may not think that these are adequate explanations and will insist that, if there are chancy events, chancy events are unexplained.
-<p>To overcome these weaknesses, the authors introduce several modal arguments.
+To overcome these weaknesses, the authors introduce several modal arguments.
 Recall from the discussion of ontological arguments that it is mostly accepted that “possibly necessary” is equivalent to “necessary”.
 Thus, if it can be shown that a necessary being possibly exists, then it follows that a necessary being exists.
 We will focus only on the first argument in the book, which Leon {% cite Oppy2019 %} rewrites as:</p>
 <ol>
 <li>Normally, things that can begin to exist can have a cause of the beginning of their existence. </li>
 <li>Contingent concrete reality can begin to exist. </li>